madebits/madebits.github.io/r/linux-csman.md

 4) secret file=salt+aes encrypted secret+random pad => slot
 ```

-* **secret** - randomly generated (or user specified) 512 bytes (binary).
+* **secret** - randomly generated (or user specified) binary 768 bytes.
 Binary values are shown as *base64* in tool.
-Secret is used binary as `cryptsetup` password.
+Secret is used binary as `cryptsetup` password:
+  * 512 bytes (binary) are used as password for outer *aes-xts-plain64* with 512 bits key (-s 512 -h sha512)
+  * 256 bytes (binary) are used as password for inner *twofish-cbc-essiv:sha256* with 256 bit key (-s 256 -h sha512)
 * **secret file** - binary file where *secret* is stored encrypted.
 * **password** - user password (or pass-phrase) used to encrypt *secret file* (hashed with `argon2`).
 * **key file** - user password can contain, additionally to the pass-phrase, one or more optional key files.
 The hashed header bytes content of key files is appended to the password.
 Order of specifying key files does not matter, but they have to be exact same files used during encryption and decryption.
+The same key file can be used more than once.
 * **session** - optional state stored as part of current user session.
 There is by default no session, but it is possible to store passwords in named encrypted session slots in a *tmpfs* for current logged user and refer to them from there.
 * **session password** - an optional password used additionally to temporary random session key to protect contents stored in *session*.
 * **slot** - a 1024 byte section in the beginning of the container file where secret files can be embedded.